SACHSTech/careers-in-computer-science-ZyaireSchool/README.md

 - SAP HANA: SAP Certified Technology Associate – SAP HANA (Edition 2016) SAP SE has a large portfolio of business application and analytics software, including cloud infrastructure, applications, and storage.
 ### Self-development for thinking style and characteristics
+- Try to troubleshoot problems that hard to encounter, eliminate the errors or analyse where the problems comes from.
+It is an essential skill for data administrators.
+A good DBA is one who can see an error, and then quickly determine potential causes and construct possible solutions.
+- Memorizing more concepts, gaining more knowledge and thinking logically.
+It is an ability to recall technical facts about the systems and platforms, especially when using Linux Shell commands.
+Likewise, keeping in mind several specific facts about your particular environment (Do you operate in a LAN or WAN?
+What are the administrator passwords to the databases?
+How many users do you have?
+When is your next database audit?
+Where are your backups stored?) is crucial.
+- Strong passionate to learn new knowledge.
+Since the IT filed is developing rapidly, the ability of learning keeps people's mind freash and gain new solutions when face problems.